fatlard1993/phaserload/README.md

 * handle player/spaceco deaths
 * make spaceco supplies finite
 * add a spaceco refresh event where the spaceco items get refreshed and the materials are reset
+* translate all the mineral colors to names for UI